UNMC_Acronym_Vert_sm_4c

 Professional Development & Peer Networking Programming

-Scholars will be provided opportunities for fellowship and community building within their cohort.
-These opportunities will help students foster friendships, build skills necessary to become successful behavioral health providers, and develop supportive learning communities within the program.
-Students also will have access to program and BHECN support staff.
+Scholars will be provided opportunities for fellowship and community building within their cohorts.
+These opportunities will help students foster peer networking, build skills necessary to become successful behavioral health providers, and develop supportive learning communities.
+Scholars will have unique access to specialized programming designed to enhance their professional development, including assistance with graduate school applications (including letters of recommendation), engagement in BHECN-sponsored activities, and sponsorship for regional educational conferences.
+Scholars will also have regular connection points with the BHECN leadership and program staff.